sterling-jackson/data-engineering-projects/project-1/README.md

 - Append a MD5 checksum built from all of the input columns to the end of the row as `checksum`.
 - Append the filename to the end of the row as `source_file`.
 - Use multi-processing to run multiple processes or threads.
+- Write the results out to a new delimited file.

 ##### Instructions:
 - Create your Python application.